It’s an excellent skill when you know how to tune a guitar without a tuner but many guitar players don’t know how to do it.

 But when you don’t have a perfect pitch you don’t know what E sounds like.
 But if you have a relative pitch, you can use a reference note and that’s what we should do too.

 You need to use a reference note for the first string when tuning a guitar by ear.
-For reference note, you can use anything like piano, another guitar, bass, or just a sound which is E.
+For reference note, you can use anything like a piano, another guitar, bass, or just a sound which is E.

 Just play that E-note and tune your guitar’s first string while listening to the reference note.
 You can find the reference E note on Google or Youtube too.